 Don’t underestimate the importance of your scuba diving fins.
-If you have been diving before you probably already know this.
-I think everyone knows that most rental fins are cheap and usually uncomfortable.
+If you have been diving before you probably already know that most rental fins are cheap and usually uncomfortable.

 By getting your own diving fins you know they are going to fit right and will give you more a comfortable diving experience.
-A good fitting pair of fins will eliminate blisters and reduce leg cramps.
+The best scuba diving fins will eliminate blisters and reduce leg cramps.

 However with so many types of fins available, how do you know which ones to buy?

 There are open and closed heel, split fin and single blade and many newer fins have even more features.
 This buyers guide will help you choose the right pair.
 We separated our top picks by whether they were open or closed heel.

 First lets take a look at the best diving fins, then we’ll talk about how to choose the right pair for you in our guide.